Mount Vernon Ladies' Association: Civil War and post-war years

 In 1874, Ann Pamela Cunningham wrote to the Mount Vernon Ladies' Association Council announcing her retirement as regent: Ladies, the home of Washington is in your charge – see to it that you keep it the home of Washington.
 Let no irreverent hand change it; no vandal hands desecrate it with the fingers of progress.
 Those who go to the home in which he lived and died wish to see in what he lived and died.
 Let one spot in this grand country of ours be saved from change.
 Upon you rests this duty.
+Preservation efforts continued through the second half of the nineteenth century.
+In 1881, Alice Mary Longfellow, eldest surviving daughter of poet Henry Wadsworth Longfellow, paid for the restoration and partial furnishment of Mount Vernon’s library.
+In 1888, women in Kansas raised $1,000 for the reconstruction of the servants’ quarters (presumably meaning slave quarters).
+Phoebe Hearst, mother of newspaper tycoon William Randolph Hearst, donated $6,000 to drain and fill a swamp near the mansion in 1895.

 Vice regents of Mount Vernon Ladies' Association to 1874

 The table below lists the first vice regents of the Mount Vernon Ladies' Association of the Union to 1874.

 Other preservation projects

 Preservation of view

 Congresswoman Frances P. Bolton, who served as Vice Regent from Ohio from 1938 to 1977, launched an effort in the 1940s to preserve the view across the Potomac River.
 The Association purchased 750 acre along the (opposite) Maryland shore, which became the nucleus of the 4000 acre Piscataway Park.
 This has helped preserve the landscape as the Washingtons would have seen it.